 3. brackets

-Use parentheses to prioritize this part of the search.
+Use brackets to prioritise this part of the search.

 For example: Sales AND (Director OR Manager)

-And now we wish a lot of fun trying and experimenting! :-)
+And now we hope you enjoy trying and experimenting! :-)

 Our offer for you in IT recruiting